croqee/Croqee-app/Croqee 3D Asset Library/notes.md

 <br/>

 <img src="images/append1.png" alt="Blender UI"
-title="Blender UI" style="border-radius: 10px; box-shadow: 0 0 5px #000;"/>
+title="Blender UI"/>

 1. To import .blend object, you have to go to the **File** tab and select the **Append** option.

 <br/>

 <img src="images/append2.png" alt="Blender UI"
-title="Blender UI" style="border-radius: 10px; box-shadow: 0 0 5px #000;"/>
+title="Blender UI"/>

-2. Then you'll have to navigate to your .blend file and open it.
+1. Then you'll have to navigate to your .blend file and open it.

 <br/>

 <img src="images/append3.png" alt="Blender UI"
-title="Blender UI" style="border-radius: 10px; box-shadow: 0 0 5px #000;"/>
+title="Blender UI"/>

-3. Once you double click on the .blend file, you'll see a list of different folders.
+1. Once you double click on the .blend file, you'll see a list of different folders.
 The one that you need to open is called **Mesh**.
 It stores the geometry of your object.

 <br/>

 <img src="images/append4.png" alt="Blender UI"
-title="Blender UI" style="border-radius: 10px; box-shadow: 0 0 5px #000;"/>
+title="Blender UI"/>

-4. Last step is to select the file with geometry and click the **Append** button.
+1. Last step is to select the file with geometry and click the **Append** button.

 After all of this is done, you'll be able to see your new object in the layers panel (5) on the right.